CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

 Again continuing our example, the user selects a dataset directory for downloading in Etsin.
 After a while the zip package is ready and Etsin shows the download button:

-User selects the option menu to see command line options:
+User clicks the option menu in the download button to see command line options:

 ![Etsin download](img/etsin-download.png)